egonio/ghost-theme-matchu/README.md

 </script>
 ```

-## Changing the theme colours
+## Changing the theme colors

-If you're not a fan of the colours, you're in luck!
-Matchu uses Sass, so changing the colour of the blog theme is easy.
+If you're not a fan of the colors, you're in luck!
+Matchu uses Sass, so changing the color of the blog theme is easy.
 Just go to assest/scss/homestyle.scss and change these variables.

 ![variables](https://github.com/egonio/ghost-theme-matchu/blob/master/screenshots/Screen%20Shot%202018-03-12%20at%203.29.18%20PM.png)

+* "$main-bg" - main background color
+* "$post-bg" - post body background color
+* "header-text - header text color
+* "header-dark-bg" - header background color
+* "link-color" - color for links & <a> tags
+* "light-text" - color for header text
+* "medium-text" - color for tags & date
+* "dark-text"  - color for body text
+* "link-color-hover" - color for links & <a> on hover

 &nbsp;